yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 ---
 title: |
   Introduction to Topological Quantum Computation: Anyons Model
 categories: Topological-quantum-computation
-tags: Anyon-Braiding Topological-quantum-computation
+tags: Anyons Braiding Fusion Topological-quantum-computation
 keywords: Braiding Anyon Fermion Boson
 status: Writing
-edit: 2018-05-11
+edit: 2018-05-13
-description: >-
-  This is a series of posts on topological quantum computations.
+description: This is a series of posts on topological quantum computations.
 The aim of this series is to work my way to understanding the diagrams of "strands" widely used in the field.
-This post describes braiding anyons.
+This post discuss anyons model in general.
+Fusion diagram and hexagon and pentagon identities are introduced.
 comments:
   - author:
       type: full